silasburton/bloomvale/index.md

 ---
 title: Bloomvale
-Headline: We operate at the intersection of strategy, design & technology to develop creative solutions to today’s most challenging problems.
+headline: We operate at the intersection of strategy, design & technology to develop creative solutions to today’s most challenging problems.
-Clients:
+clients:
-- Key 1:
+- logo_image:
-  Key:
+  client_name:
+  client_description:
 layout: default
 ---